 Construction output in South Korea went up 0.3 percent year-on-year in August of 2021, recovering from a downwardly revised 8 percent drop in in the previous month.
 It was the first rise in construction activity, as building activity rebounded (4.5 percent vs -3.2 percent in July) and civil engineering fell at a softer pace (-11.4 percent vs -20.6 percent).
 On a monthly basis, construction output climbed 1.6 percent, after a 1.8 percent decline in July. source: Statistics Korea

 Construction Output in South Korea averaged 1.39 percent from 1998 until 2021, reaching an all time high of 26.40 percent in November of 2016 and a record low of -30.50 percent in August of 1998.
 This page provides - South Korea Construction Output- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Korea Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Construction Output in South Korea is expected to be 13.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in South Korea to stand at 0.50 in 12 months time.
-In the long-term, the South Korea Construction Output is projected to trend around 5.90 percent in 2020, according to our econometric models.
+Construction Output in South Korea is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Construction Output is projected to trend around 3.20 percent in 2022, according to our econometric models.